varunpatro/cinnabot/README.md

 1. Don't use forward-slash as a trigger - very computerish.
 Instead connection can be started as a cool command like 'ok cinnabot'
 2. Have cooler phrases as commands instead of one word commands.
 Like ''.
+3. Reply with images (e.g.  memes of various RAs)

 ### Misc